Hertz Global Holdings: The early years

+Hertz initially planned to rename cars produced by Walden W. Shaw Livery from "Shaw" to "Ambassador".
+Instead, the cars were built from 1924 under the "Hertz" name for the you-drive-it business.
+The Hertz Model D-1 was available as a tourer or sedan, selling for $1,675.
+Hertz continued the car hiring business, but ended production of the Model D-1 in 1927, with vehicles from that point on provided by other manufacturers.
+Total D-1 production was approximately 4,000 vehicles.

-After three years of ownership, John Hertz sold the rental car brand to General Motors Corporation in 1926.
+After three years of ownership, Hertz sold the rental car brand to General Motors Corporation in 1927.
 GM purchased the rest of Yellow Truck and Coach Manufacturing Company in 1943.
 Under the ownership of General Motors, the company released the first rental car charge card in 1926, opened its first rental car location at Chicago's Midway Airport in 1932, and introduced the first one-way rental plan in 1933.
 Hertz Drive-Ur-Self System expanded services to Canada in 1938 and Europe (France) in 1950.